How to Prepare Indian Bank Statements and Financial Evidence for a UK Skilled Worker Visa Without a Solicitor

 Step 1: Gather Your Bank Statements

-UKVI requires official bank statements, not balance certificates.
-This is the single most common error from Indian applicants.
-A "Balance Certificate" — the one-page document your bank issues saying you hold a certain amount — is not accepted.
-You need 28 days of transaction history showing the opening balance, every transaction in and out, and the closing balance on each day.
+Transaction evidence is needed to establish the 28-day holding period.
+A "Balance Certificate" — the one-page document your bank issues saying you hold a certain amount — does not establish that period on its own.
+Submit 28 days of transaction history showing the opening balance, every transaction in and out, and the closing balance on each day.

 Format requirements: